Bachelor of Science in Elementary School Education

 Career Outlook for Major

 Well-trained teachers are always in demand.
-According to the Bureau of Labor Statistics, the demand for kindergarten through secondary school teachers is expected to grow by 13 percent between 2008 and 2018, which is about as fast as the average for all occupations.
+According to the Bureau of Labor Statistics, the demand for kindergarten through elementary school teachers is expected to grow by 17 percent between 2010 and 2020, which is about as fast as the average for all occupations.